machoo-l/machoo-l.github.io/content/posts/10 social media and self-reflection.md

 productive member of society.
 Learn to be bored and reflect on yourself.
 Build a solid foundation for you and for those that lean on you.
 Social media and the
-culture that surrounds it is like quicksand.
+culture that surrounds it is like quicksand,
-*Stat Crux dum volvitur orbis* (The Cross is steady while the world turns).
 Wasting time
 that could be better spent on reflection and future planning.